mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.markdown

 | 1000  | 2.555 | 2.675 | 2.747 | 2.853 |
 | 10000 | 2.861 | 4.025 | 7.736 | 15.68 |

 When the collection gets bigger the test case running time gets slower.
-When we increase the bindings (watchers), everything gets even slower because of the additional iterations.
+When we increase the bindings (watchers), everything gets even slower because of the additional iterations performed by `$watchCollection`.

 #### Immutable JavaScript list